 Molecular Orbital Theory

-Valence Bond theories do not explain O2‘s magnetic nature, but, experiments do reveal that fact.
+Valence Bond theories do not explain O2‘s magnetic nature; only experiments reveal that.
 The order in which O2 will fill its orbits is: sigma2s, sigma2s*, sigma2p, sigma2p*

 Molecular Orbital Theory (MO) claims that O2 has unpaired electrons, and thus is magnetic, as liquid O2 sticks to a magnet.
 O2 has, in total, 12 valence electrons (each oxygen atom donating 6).